Loss-based prior for CART and BART models: Real Data applications

 \section{Real Data applications}

-In this section, we provide two real data applications of the BART model using the LB prior introduced in this article and the CL prior described in \cite{chipman1998bayesian}.
-The first application is on the breast cancer data \citep{wolberg1990multisurface} which was already analysed by \cite{chipman1998bayesian}.
+In this section, we provide two real data applications: one using CART, and one using the BART.
+In both, we compare the results using the LB priors introduced in this article, and the CL priors described in \cite{chipman1998bayesian}.
+The first application uses CART, and is on the breast cancer data \citep{wolberg1990multisurface} which was already analysed by different authors \citep{breiman1996bagging, chipman1998bayesian, wu2007bayesian}, and constitutes a benchmark application for the CART model.
 The second application is on diabetes data \citep{diabetes} for which the BART model has never been used before (according to the authors knowledge).
-The main aim of this section is to show that the advantages of using the LB prior reported in Section \ref{sec:sim_study} using synthetic data also hold when analysing real data.
+The main aim of this section is to show that the advantages of using the LB prior on CART models reported in Section \ref{sec:sim_study} using synthetic data also hold when analysing real data, and for BART models.